warrenbhw/duckdb-wasm/BUILD_WASM.md

 # BUILDING DUCKDB-WASM ON GCP

-View the video here to see the entire workflow of how these commands and steps are done: https://youtu.be/yBhYkIRuoWQ.
+View the video here to see the entire workflow of how these commands and steps are done using GCP: https://youtu.be/yBhYkIRuoWQ.

 For a brand new machine, it takes about 25m to build everything.
 On an existing machine with the prerequisites installed it should take 10m or less.
 ​
 ## Starting VM
+You may use a free GCP or AWS account to following the below installation.
+The below has been tested using GCP (if you are a current developer with GCP access use [this link](https://console.cloud.google.com/compute/instancesDetail/zones/us-west1-b/instances/duckdb-wasm2?project=datadocs-163219) to view the instance).

-The VM is currently Boot Disk: Ubuntu 20.04, 40GB SSD | Machine type: e2-standard-8 (4 cores) | Network tags: http-server, https-server, duckdb-wasm.
+The VM currently has Boot Disk: Ubuntu 20.04, 40GB SSD.

-- Visit dukcdb-wasm VM url https://console.cloud.google.com/compute/instancesDetail/zones/us-west1-b/instances/duckdb-wasm2?project=datadocs-163219.
-- START the VM
-- Open SSH to connect to VM
+Make sure Port 9002 is open.
 ​
 ## Prerequisites (Linux):
 Install package following commands: